 — The Coaches' Voice (@CoachesVoice) May 20, 2022

-More technically a low-block is referred to an out of possession strategy of a team that focuses on protecting the defensive third of the pitch.
+Technically, a low-block is referred to as an out-of-possession strategy of a team that focuses on protecting the defensive third of the pitch.
 The idea is to stay compact, especially in a deep position near the goal.
 The defensive line sits deep to limit the space behind the back line.
 Thus the midfield line and attacking line drop deep too to restrict the space between the lines.
 They make sure the distance between the three lines is constantly kept to a minimum too.

-Generally the low-block consists of two banks of 4 that sit narrow to allow the attacking team space in the wide areas.
-This forces them away from goal as much as possible.
+Generally, the low-block consists of two banks of 4 that sit narrow to allow the attacking team space in the wide areas.
+This forces them away from the goal as much as possible.
 Simeone, Dyche and Mourinho set up their teams with different degrees of narrowness though.

 🎙| Simeone: "Real Madrid's win is fair.
 They played a style that I like a lot, defending low block and taking advantage of the counter attacks."